 The project was funded by the UK Embassy in Tajikistan and brought together FIRE AID members; The Eastern Alliance for Safe and Sustainable Transport (EASST), WFS and SESHAA.
 The project was supported by in-country partners; AKAH and The Young Generation Tajikistan (YGT).

-We would like to extend our special thanks to Commissioner Danny Cotton, Tom George, David O’Neill and Richard Abbot of LFB.
+We would like to extend our special thanks to Commissioner Dany Cotton, Tom George, David O’Neill and Richard Abbot of LFB.
 As well as project managers, Paul Radcliffe, Ron Morley and Alf Wilson of SESHAA and Serghei Diaconu of EASST.
 A final thanks to HMA Hugh Philpot and Jonathan Layfield of the UK Embassy in Tajikistan for your ongoing support.